hoopengo/free-claude-code/README.md

 - [AgentRouter Website](https://agentrouter.org)
 - [AgentRouter Console](https://agentrouter.org/console)

-### FAQ

-**Q: Is this completely free?**

-A: Yes, AgentRouter provides $225 in promotional credits when you sign up using the referral link.
-No credit card required.

-**Q: Is my data secure?**

-A: It's Chinese service so..

-**Q: Can I use multiple accounts?**

-A: Yeah, if you have another github account.

 ### Contributing

 Found an issue or want to improve this guide?
 Contributions are welcome!